 8) OWNERSHIP OF RESULTS

 Researcher shall be the exclusive owner of all Results as defined in Section B of this Agreement.
-For clarity, Researcher shall also be the exclusive owner of any User Test strategy as created and implemented by Researcher and all Intellectual Property Rights thereof.
+For clarity, the Researcher shall also be the exclusive owner of any User Test strategy as created and implemented by the Researcher and all Intellectual Property Rights thereof.

 Limited License to use the Researcher Results.
 Researcher grants to Useberry a perpetual, worldwide, non-revocable, non-exclusive license to access and use the “Results” solely for the following purposes and under the following limitations:

 Ownership and Licensing of Existing Useberry Database Data.
-Useberry is and shall remain the sole proprietor of all “Existing Useberry-Database Data” furnished to Researcher as portion of the Results.
+Useberry is and shall remain the sole proprietor of all “Existing Useberry-Database Data” furnished to Researcher as a portion of the Results.
 Useberry grants Researcher a perpetual, worldwide, non-revocable, non-exclusive license to access, use, modify, copy, distribute, create derivatives, display, perform and adapt the “Existing Useberry-Database Data”.

 9) PERSONAL DATA SECURITY